 ABI opposes any attempt to change from using the combined UC Trust and UC Reserve Funds in the calculation of tax rate tables.
-ABI supports a review of the unemployment compensation tax tables to ensure lowa businesses are being appropriately taxed.
+ABI supports an unemployment compensation tax system that ensures lowa businesses are appropriately taxed.

-· Benefits Eligibility Requirements
+Benefits Eligibility Requirements